stateful/docs.runme.dev/docs/guide/k8s-secret.md

 aws configure
 ```

-- **Kubernetes Cluster**: Ensure you have a running Kubernetes cluster. for this guide we will be using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) for my Kubernetes cluster
+- **Kubernetes Cluster**: Ensure you have a running Kubernetes cluster.
+For this guide, we will be using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) for my Kubernetes cluster.

 ```sh {"id":"01HRT007KXE45ESZTWN1JD6X5D"}
 brew install kind